getsentry/integration-platform-example/docs/webhooks/event-webhooks.md

    - In this example, it's checking if we already have a ticket for the issue, and creating one if not
 5. Act on the webhook
    - You can perform the whatever actions make sense for your application based on the webhook
-   - In this reference implementation, it's largely changing the fields/properties of the tickets in the kanban board
+   - In this reference implementation, we're changing the properties of the tickets in the kanban board
-6. Responsd with an appropriate status code
+6. Respond with an appropriate status code
    - The integration dashboard in Sentry will reflect these status codes for more debugging help

 # Error Webhooks